 There are a number of places which are recommended for meeting arriving passengers:

-- In the Express Pick-Up location underneath the main terminal
+- In the Express Pick-Up location underneath Terminal A or Terminal B

 - By the fountain in the East Hall (Hotel Atrium), which is surrounded with benches